abemedia/abemedia.github.io/services/estate-agents.md

     title: Our Services
     class: grey
 ---
-The all new ABE media estate agent websites are the ultimate in design and usability.
+The innovative, all-new ABE media estate agent websites are the ultimate in design and usability.
 They are the most comprehensive estate agent website solutions available at realistic prices to high street agents.

-After many months of development and testing, this fine balance of code and design provides a completely fresh take on estate agent websites, simplifying your workflow by automatically updating itself with the latest available properties from your current database, such as DezRez or ExpertAgent.
+After many months of development and testing, this fine balance of code and design provides a completely fresh take on estate agent websites, simplifying your workflow by automatically updating itself with the latest available properties from your database, such as DezRez or ExpertAgent.

-If we don't currently feature your current provider, or you are using a bespoke Access database, we can also integrate these without a problem.
+If we don't yet feature your current provider, or you are using a bespoke Access database, we can also integrate these without a problem.

 <hr>